|Kit Size:||40T/kit||Cut-Off:||See Insert|

 · To use hanging drops: Allow 3 hanging drops of fingerstick whole blood specimen (approximately 75 ul) to fall into the specimen area of test cassette, then add 1 drop of buffer (approximately 40 ul) and start the timer.
 See illustration below.

 3. Wait for the colored line(s) to appear.
 Read results at 10 minutes.
 Do not interpret the result after 20 minutes.

 (Please refer to the illustration above)

-*NOTE: The intensity of the color in the test line regions (IgM and IgG) may vary depending on the concentration of HSV 1/2 antibodies present in the specimen.
-Therefore, any shade of color in the test line region (IgM and/or IgG) should be considered positive.
+*NOTE: The intensity of the color in the test line region (T) will vary depending on the concentration of H. pylori antibody present in the specimen.
+Therefore, any shade of color in the test region (T) should be considered positive.

-NEGATIVE: One colored line appears in the control line region (C).
-No line appears in the test line regions (IgM and IgG).
+NEGATIVE: One colored line appears in the control region (C).
+No apparent colored line appears in the test region (T).

 INVALID: Control line fails to appear.
 Insufficient specimen volume or incorrect procedural techniques are the most likely reasons for control line failure.
-Review the procedure and repeat the test with a new test.
+Review the procedure and repeat the test with a new test cassette.
 If the problem persists, discontinue using the test kit immediately and contact your local distributor.

 |IHP-402||H. pylori Antibody Rapid Test Cassette||WB/S/P||Cassette||40 T||See Insert||CE|